jsjoeio/gist-wiki/gistpad-feedback.md

 **sync to local?**

-It would be neat (I think?) to sync this with
+It would be neat (I think?) to sync this locally.

 **Course-worthy**